chkoreff/Fexl/README.md

 License
 -------
-This code is copyright 2011 by Patrick Chkoreff.
-See the LICENSE file.
+This code is copyright 2011 by Patrick Chkoreff (pc@fexl.com).
+See the LICENSE file for details.